ntlinhhhhhh/moonpage_backend/api.md

 PUT /api/themes/:id
 ```

-- Description: Updates an existing theme.
+- Description: Updates an existing theme. `authorId` cannot be changed and is not required in the body.
+- Auth required: Yes

+### Request body (application/json):

+- Same as single theme object in Create Theme (excluding `authorId`).

 ### Responses: